2gis/rader/readme.md

 rader.invalidate();

 /**
- * Killing the rader instance
+ * Killing the rader instance, all its event listeners */ rader.dispose();
- */
-rader.dispose();